Iowa in the American Civil War: Military recruitment

 As the Civil War erupted, Governor Samuel J. Kirkwood led efforts to raise and equip volunteer troops for the Federal service.
 The 1st Iowa Infantry was raised for three-months duty from May until August 1861.
 It helped secure the strategic Hannibal and St. Joseph Railroad in northern Missouri, then endured a series of forced marches across the state, finally fighting with distinction in the Battle of Wilson's Creek, a task rewarded by the official Thanks of Congress, and two Iowans would later be awarded the Medal of Honor for their efforts in the fighting.

+Iowa contributed 48 regiments of state infantry, 1 regiment of black infantry, 9 regiments of cavalry, and 4 artillery batteries.
+In addition to these Federally mustered troops, the state also raised a number of home guard or militia units, including the Northern Border Brigade and Southern Border Brigade, primarily for defense of the borders, but with a commission from governor Kirkwood authorizing the border brigades to cross into Missouri (or into Minnesota and Dakota Territory) to pursue Confederate or Indian raiders.
+Alexander Clark, prominent African American citizen of Muscatine, recruited the "60th Iowa Colored Troops, originally known as the 1st Iowa Infantry, African Descent."
+Despite being a small minority in the state, by war's end, a total of nearly 1,100 blacks from Iowa and Missouri served in the regiment.

+Military action

 There were no significant battles in Iowa, but the state sent large supplies of food to the armies and the eastern cities.
+Sporadically, Confederate partisans and bushwhackers raided Iowa.
+One such incursion in the fall of 1864 was designed to disrupt the reelection of Abraham Lincoln.
+Near the Missouri border, some Iowans were Copperhead anti-Lincoln sympathizers, and they provided a safe haven for guerrillas.
+On October 12, 1864, a dozen raiders disguised as Union soldiers terrorized Davis County, where they looted residences and kidnapped and murdered three Iowans near Bloomfield.

 76,242 Iowa men (out of a total population of 674,913 in 1860) served in the military, many in combat units attached to the western armies.
 13,001 died of wounds or disease (two-thirds of whom were of the latter).
 8,500 Iowa men were wounded.
 Cemeteries throughout the South contain the remains of Iowa soldiers who fell during the war, with the largest concentration at Vicksburg National Cemetery.
 A number also died in Confederate prison camps, including Andersonville prison.
 Though the total number of Iowans who served in the military during the Civil War seems small compared to the more heavily populated eastern and southern states, no other state, north or south, had a higher percentage of its male population between the ages of 15 and 40 serve in the military during the course of the war.